Teacher Biographies

 Ruth Downing

 Ruth Downing has been hooking for twenty years and is a certified teacher with the Teachers Branch of the RHGNS since 2011.
-More recently, she received her Pearl McGowan accreditation in 2018 through the Southern School at Ripley, West Virginia.
-Currently, Ruth is working toward a Fibre Arts Certification with a Specialty in Rug Hooking with St. Lawrence College, Brockville, Ontario.
+She received her Pearl McGowan accreditation in 2018 through the Southern School at Ripley, West Virginia and in 2023 received her Certificate of Fibre Arts with a Specialty in Rug Hooking from St. Lawrence College, Brockville, Ontario.

 From the moment she began hooking, Ruth’s eye has been keenly drawn to the realistic, hence her passion for fine detail in portraits, fine shaded flowers and pictorials.
 Ruth is most at home hooking faces.
 She truly lives in the moment, consumed by the image before her and the emotional connection she feels for her subject.
 It is an intensely personal experience.
 As a teacher, Ruth is always inspired by the interest and enthusiasm of her students, their talent and the warm interaction that is experienced within the class.
 Ruth is passionate about her art and while her focus is the detail, she encourages her students to hook with a wide range of wools and textures.